-In the interests of safeguarding and security, all staff and visitors must carry their ID badge and ensure it is clearly visible at all times whilst on the school site.
-In the interests of safeguarding and protecting children, staff should feel able to challenge any adult they see on site who is not wearing an ID badge and escort them to reception if necessary.
-You must not remove any school documents from the site or take any photographs without due permission.
-The school reserves the right to search the outer clothing, bags, lockers and vehicles etc. of employees whilst on site.
+In the interests of safeguarding and security, all staff and visitors must carry their identity card whilst in school and ensure it is clearly visible at all times whilst on the school site.
+In the interests of safeguarding and protecting children, staff should feel able to challenge any adult they see on site who is not wearing an ID card and escort them to reception if necessary.
+Staff must not remove any school documents from the site or take any photographs without due permission.
+The school reserves the right to search the outer clothing, bags, lockers and vehicles etc. of staff whilst they are on site.
 Staff may have a colleague in attendance on such occasions.